Let's get this out of the way right now:

-From our perspective, in order to draw even general comparisons to that vaunted California destination, other aspiring bucket-list courses need to satisfy a few minimum requirements:
+From my perspective, in order to draw even general comparisons to that vaunted California destination, other aspiring bucket-list courses need to satisfy a few minimum requirements:

 - Amazing views, specifically of an ocean, sea or other massive (i.e. hard or impossible to see to the other side) body of water, and preferably with the most stunning holes perched atop cliffs.

 - Not just views, for that matter, but holes where those cliffs and that huge body of water form a real hazard that might claim your golf ball.

 - A reputation as a place of luxury and/or interesting history.

 With these factors in mind, we decided to put together a list of "Pebble Beaches of..." for you.
 Do any of these courses fall woefully short of the comparison to the great Pebble Beach?
 Did we miss any you think should be on the list?
 Let us know in the comments!